Applications tab

 What it does

 Lists every job application linked to this candidate — current and archived.
-Each row shows the job title, client, current pipeline stage, last activity, and the recruiter in charge.
-Click a row to open the application on its kanban board; use + Apply to a job to create a new application without leaving the profile.
+Each row shows the job, job status, the date the candidate applied, the current application status, and an action.
+Click a row to open the application on its kanban board; use Add Job Application to create a new application without leaving the profile.

 How to use it